 Figure 6: Followers of supranational Twitter accounts

 But how strongly do these users actually engage with the supranational messages?
-Like in preceding section XXX we focus on likes, retweets, quotes and replies – this time in response to the original, self-authored tweets that supranational actors have published.
-Since the number of users that may have seen the tweet in the first place arguably affects the number of possible engagements, we express the counts as the share of followers at the point in time an account has issued the message.
+We focus on likes, retweets, quotes and replies – this time in response to the original, self-authored tweets that supranational actors have published.
+Since the number of users that may have seen the tweet in the first place arguably affects the number of possible engagements, we express the rate of engagement as the percentage share of followers who engaged with the tweet at the time of snapshot.
+We achieve this simply by dividing the number of followers at the date of snapshot by the respective engagement metric.
 Given the imprecision in follower counts, we reduce our sample to accounts that have at least two archive.org snapshots, taking only tweets at or after the first of those snapshots into account.
 Figure 7 plots these engagement ratios against our equally treated benchmark samples.

 Figure 7: User engagement indicators